mdn/content/files/en-us/mozilla/add-ons/webextensions/api/scripting/index.md

 ---
 {{AddonSidebar}}

 Inserts JavaScript and CSS into websites.
-The methods offer two approaches to inserting content:
+This API offers two approaches to inserting content:
 - {{WebExtAPIRef("scripting.executeScript()")}}, {{WebExtAPIRef("scripting.insertCSS()")}}, and {{WebExtAPIRef("scripting.removeCSS()")}} that provide for one-off injections.
 - {{WebExtAPIRef("scripting.registerContentScripts()")}} that registers content scripts dynamically, which can then be retrieved with {{WebExtAPIRef("scripting.getRegisteredContentScripts()")}} and unregistered with {{WebExtAPIRef("scripting.unregisterContentScripts()")}}).